 - ClientIP: (Where the attack is coming from)

-There’s a dirty secret most detection guidance neglects to mention though, and that’s if you operate a network with legacy services you likely have domain controller logs full of these events, making detection based solely on this criteria all but impossible.
+There’s a dirty secret most detection guidance neglects to mention though.
+If you operate a network with legacy services you likely have domain controller logs full of these events, making detection based solely on this criteria all but impossible.

 To overcome this, you can take two approaches: